TristanCacqueray/tristancacqueray.github.io/content/zettle/music/reaper.md

 Click `Options` and then `Solo in front`

 ## Settings

+- Activate `Reset meter peak on play/seek` to keep the max volume fresh.
+Otherwise you have to click the indicator to reset the peak value.

 Avoid dangling project and ensure audio stems are saved in the right place:
 - Project -> Prompt to save on new project [x]